lenderkey/gearshift/README.md

 ## download files from the server (into a new folder)
 ## files will be in ~/.gearshift/corpii/client-2 and will be cleartext
 sh Client2.sh

+## like Client2.sh, but only syncs a folder named ENVS2060
+sh Client3.sh
 ```

 At this point you can try things like adding and removing files from